Chapter 3.08

 3.08.060 Definitions.

-As used in this chapter, unless the context otherwise clearly indicates:
+As used in this Chapter, unless the context otherwise clearly indicates:

-(A) “Awarding authority” means the Palmdale City Council employee of the City of Palmdale authorized to award or enter into any contract, as defined in this chapter, on behalf of the City.
+(A) “Awarding authority” means the Palmdale City Council employee of the City of Palmdale authorized to award or enter into any contract, as defined in this Chapter, on behalf of the City.

-(B) “Bid” means a response to a procurement solicitation, including a bid, a proposal and a statement of qualifications and experience.
+(B) “Bid” means a response to a procurement solicitation, including a bid, a proposal, and a statement of qualifications and experience.

 (C) “Bidder” means a person or company that submits a bid or any response to a procurement solicitation.

-(D) “Competitive procurement process” means a selection process where contractors and vendors who supply goods, materials, equipment, supplies and services to the City are selected through a formal or informal process that allows full, fair and open competition for all qualified contractors with selection based on specified criteria established to best meet the needs of the City.
+(D) “Competitive procurement process” means a selection process where contractors and vendors who supply goods, materials, equipment, supplies, and services to the City are selected through a formal or informal process that allows full, fair, and open competition for all qualified contractors with selection based on specified criteria established to best meet the needs of the City.
 Invitations for bids, requests for proposals, and requests for qualifications and experience are examples of competitive procurement processes.

 (E) “Construction projects” and “public projects” mean those public projects as defined in California Public Contract Code Section 22002.

-(F) “Contract” is synonymous with “agreement” and, regardless of which term is used, means a written agreement between the City and a vendor, including a purchase order issued to a vendor, for the procurement or disposition of goods, materials, equipment, supplies and services.
+(F) “Contract” is synonymous with “agreement” and, regardless of which term is used, means a written agreement between the City and a vendor, including a purchase order issued to a vendor, for the procurement or disposition of goods, materials, equipment, supplies, and services.

 (G) “Contractor” includes vendor and means any person who has entered into a contract with the City.

-(H) “Designee” means any person to whom the Procurement Officer delegates authority under this chapter.
+(H) “Designee” means any person to whom the Procurement Officer delegates authority under this Chapter.

 (J) “Eligible local provider” shall mean a local provider who is an otherwise responsible bidder and responsive to the City’s procurement solicitation.

-(L) “Materials” means all property, including, but not limited to, equipment and supplies, but does not include land, a permanent interest in land or leases of real property.
+(L) “Materials” means all property, including, but not limited to, equipment and supplies, but does not include land, a permanent interest in land, or leases of real property.

-(M) “Procurement” and “procure” mean the acquisition of materials or services, professional services, or construction projects by the City, including but not limited to purchasing, renting or leasing, and all functions and procedures pertaining to such acquisitions, such as description of requirements, selection and solicitation of sources, preparation and award of contracts, and all phases of contract administration.
+(M) “Procurement” and “procure” mean the acquisition of materials or services, professional services, or construction projects by the City, including but not limited to purchasing, renting, or leasing, and all functions and procedures pertaining to such acquisitions, such as a description of requirements, selection and solicitation of sources, preparation and award of contracts, and all phases of contract administration.

 (N) “Procurement Officer” means the Director of Finance or their designee.
-The Procurement Officer shall manage the City’s Purchasing Office to procure goods, materials, equipment, supplies and services for the City.
+The Procurement Officer shall manage the City’s Purchasing Office to procure goods, materials, equipment, supplies, and services for the City.

 (O) “Proposal” means any response to a City solicitation for proposals.

-(Q) “Services” means the furnishing of labor, time or effort by a contractor.
+(Q) “Services” means the furnishing of labor, time, or effort by a contractor.

 (R) “Solicitation” means an invitation for bids, a request for technical offers, a request for proposals, a request for qualifications, a request for quotations, or any other invitation or request by which the City invites a person to participate in a procurement.

 (S) “Using department” means any office, department, commission, board or other agency of the City using goods, materials, equipment, supplies or services.
 (Ord.
+1645 § 3, 2024; Ord.
 1599 § 1 (Exh.
 A), 2022; Ord.
 1398 § 2 (Exh.
 A), 2010; Ord.
 1347 § 1, 2008.
 Formerly 3.08.030)

 3.08.070 Eligible vendors.